 Slide 16 captures in brief what states must do under the 2016 final regulations (beginning at §300.646).
-States must monitor for disproportionality in its LEAs and meaningfully identify those with significant disproportionality.
+States must monitor for disproportionality in the state itself (as a whole) and in its LEAs and meaningfully identify those with significant disproportionality.